 22. Don’t touch up your makeup or do any other personal grooming at the table.

 23. Don’t slurp or smack.
 If an unintended sound or bit of food escapes you, just say, “Excuse me.”

 24. If something that goes into your mouth needs to come out of your mouth, it should be removed the same way it went in, whether that is with a utensil or your fingers.

 25. If something slips onto the tablecloth, just discreetly return it to your napkin or plate.
 If something large gets spilled, like a glass of water, try to contain it with your napkin and signal for a server to help clean up.
 Don’t panic.
 It can happen to anyone.

 26. If a utensil falls on the floor, ask a server for a clean one.

 27. To call a waiter, simply raise your hand and wait until they make eye contact with you.
-If you need assistance from a chaperone, come to Table #1 or Table #17.
+If you need further assistance, come to one of the chaperone tables.

 28. If you have special dietary needs or are unsure about the food you’ve been served, please ask a server immediately.
 If they are unable to help you, come find a chaperone.

 29. Once the servers have removed the plates from your main course, you may eat your dessert.